Mudi: Pictures, Characteristics & Facts

 Temperament & Intelligence of the Mudi 🧠

 The Mudi is a working dog, and you’ll find most of them on farms in Hungary where they continue to herd up to 500 sheep, guard the property, and rid the farm of small vermin like rats and mice.
-It’s loyal and will protect the family but is not overly aggressive.
-It’s very energetic and looks forward to playtime and being with the family.
+This breed is loyal and will protect the family but is not overly aggressive.
+They are very energetic and looks forward to playtime and being with the family.

 Are These Dogs Good for Families? 🏡

-The Mudi breed is a good family pet that’s loyal to its owners and gets along well with children.
-It has plenty of energy that it can use to play games and chase after the children.
-It’s alert and attentive, so it makes a great watchdog.
-However, it does tend to bark, and its herding instincts can scare children.
+The Mudi breed is a good family pet that’s loyal to their owners and gets along well with children.
+This dog has plenty of energy that they can use to play games and chase after the children.
+They are alert and attentive, so they make great watchdogs.
+However, they tend to bark, and their herding instincts can scare children.

-The Mudi Will get along with most other dog breeds, but due to its ratting instincts, it tends to chase after smaller animals like cats and rodents.
-Early socialization can help, but chances are good it will continue to act aggressively towards other pets.
+The Mudi will get along with most other dog breeds, but due to their ratting instincts, they tend to chase after smaller animals like cats and rodents.
+Early socialization can help, but chances are good they will continue to act aggressively toward other pets.

 Things to Know When Owning a Mudi